 The construction of a road has both direct and indirect effects on the ecosystems it traverses.
 A direct consequence of road construction is the risk of vehicles running over wildlife (Samson et al., 2014).
 Collisions between vehicles on these roads and wildlife attempting to cross them are a leading cause of wildlife mortality globally (Hill et al. 2019).
 The frequency of animal-vehicle collisions is influenced by various factors, including the type of animal, environmental conditions, traffic patterns, and characteristics of the road (Benítez- Lopez et al. 2010).
-Killing animals by collision with vehicles which is mainly dangerous to small mammals, reptiles, amphibians and birds are due to the changes in ecological behaviour (Behera et al.,2021).
+Killing animals by collision with vehicles which is mainly dangerous to small mammals, reptiles, amphibians and birds due to the changes in ecological behaviour (Behera et al.,2021).